How to Separate Embroidery Floss?

 If a tap doesn’t work out, simply rub your finger over the head.
 This way, the threads will be slightly moving away from one another – making your job easier.

 Hold the floss tightly, and simply identify one thread that you want to pull up.
 Even if you need a few threads, start with just one.
 It will save you from getting tangled in threads—only one thread at a time.

-If you are trying to pull more than one thread at once, it will make a mess and ruin the brunch eventually.
+If you are trying to pull more than one thread at once using a pen, it will make a mess and ruin the brunch eventually.
 This is the last thing you want to experience.

 Step 4: Pull Gently

 When a part of the thread is seen getting out of the brunch, just gently pull it out.
 You don’t need to be in super-rage to get it out; it will make things worse.